jesuscc1993/modding/faster-movement-speed/readme.md

-# Faster Movement Speed
+# Faster Movement Speed (multiple options)

 ![](thumbnail.jpg)

 ## DESCRIPTION

-Increases base movement speed for Miriam to 150% / 1.5x.
+Increases base movement speed for Miriam to one of the following options:
+- 150% / 1.5x
+- 125% / 1.25x
+- 112.5% / 1.125x

 **Will stack with movement bonuses** due to how the mechanics work.

 ## WARNING